Rikers Island: Proposed closure of jail complex

+Another possibility for reuse of the island after closure of the jail complex would be to build an expansion of nearby LaGuardia Airport.
+According to a 2017 city-sponsored report, incorporating Rikers Island into the airport's footprint would allow for the construction of a new, longer runway and additional terminal space, resulting in an estimated 40% increase of flight capacity.

 On June 22, 2017, former Mayor de Blasio released his plan for a 10-year shutdown of the facility, saying that it was not a "quick fix": "This will be a long a difficult path," he wrote.
 The city will reduce the inmate population of Rikers through the use of alternative facilities and reforms such as making the payment of bail easier and improving mental health facilities and programs.
 Two "diversion centers" will assist people with mental health problems and will work with police to find options other than incarceration.
 Smaller jail facilities will be open throughout the city, but the plan does not fully describe how, where, and when that will occur.

 The New York State Commission of Correction, which oversees New York City's jails, issued a report in February 2018 citing numerous violations in the facility on the part of the city and a significant increase in violent incidents from 2016 to 2017.
 It suggested that the state might move to close Rikers Island before the city's 10-year deadline, which is not legally binding.
 On October 17, 2019, the City Council voted for an over $8 billion plan to close the Rikers Island prisons and other New York City jails by 2026, and replace them with four borough-based jails.
 New prisons are planned, but council members said that a move from arrests to tickets, not prosecuting misdemeanors, and a state law set to eliminate cash bail for misdemeanors would reduce the need for jails.

+In 2025, the Eric Adams administration authored an executive order to re-establish an office for Immigration and Customs Enforcement and other federal law enforcement agencies on the island after a 10 year hiatus.
+On May 13, 2025, federal judge Laura Taylor Swain ordered the complex to be run by an official reporting directly to the court.
+Swain found that the current management system could not remedy the issues sufficiently quickly and that the city had not complied with court orders for years, sometimes in ways that seemed like bad faith.

-Abuse and neglect of prisoners
+Abuse, neglect, and murder of detainees

 Rikers Island has become notorious in recent years for a "culture of abuse", and has been subject to a number of investigations and rulings.